Updated: Mar 28

-Our forests provide shelter, warmth and fuel.
+Our forests provide shelter, warmth, and fuel.
 They are a habitat for 80% of the terrestrial wildlife they help regulate the global climate and create the air we breathe.
-As humans we are intimately connected with the forests and we need the tools these forests provide, but we don’t need them at the expense of the health of our planet.
+As humans, we are intimately connected with the forests and we need the tools these forests provide, but we don’t need them at the expense of the health of our planet.

-First thing is CHOICE
+The first thing is CHOICE

 Wood is one of the most important resources in the world and unfortunately, not all of it is as sustainable as you think.

-So when choosing wood products think fast growing, regenerative and low impact.
+So when choosing wood products think fast-growing, regenerative, and low impact.
 If flexibility is a characteristic you need there is a wood that can grow as fast as 1 ft a day!